-- Change Awareness – this means going that “extra mile” when communicating with people across an organisation to ensure that all impacted individuals and groups are engaged and made aware of the who, why, what, when, where and how of the impending change but most importantly highlighting the benefits of the change.
+- Change Awareness – this means going that “extra mile” when communicating with people across an organization to ensure that all impacted individuals and groups are engaged and made aware of the who, why, what, when, where, and how of the impending change but most importantly highlighting the benefits of the change.

 There were also some significant country results outside of the top 3 dynamics e.g.

-- Group Focus – Japan scored a high 4.0 and Hong Kong scoring 2.3.
+- Group Focus – Japan scored a high 4.0 and Hong Kong scored 2.3.